JulHubzz/Julhub/README.md

-The Scripts Being Added on This Page Will Be About Adopt me.
+The Scripts Being Added on This Page Will Be Showcased on My Youtube Channel.
+@macsploit on discord.
+@RobloxScriptsW on youtube.
+discord.gg/pNmTgz8cYt